Biography & Statement

 She has shown her work in traditional gallery settings, and has a particular interest showing her non industrial landscapes in places of healing, as she did at Maine Medical Center.

 I get ready to paint first by changing clothes.
 My painting clothes are worn and splattered with paint.
-I wear the same painting clothes for years and I am sad when a shirt or sweater becomes too worn and I have to let it go.
+I wear the same ones for years and I am sad when a shirt or sweater becomes too worn and I have to let it go.

 I use a thick 8”x 20" sheet of beveled glass for my palette.
 I use another matching sheet to sandwich the wet paint when I am done for the day, so when I return to work, I begin by pulling apart the sheets of glass.

-I select the specific problems I will work on.
-I choose my brushes.
+I select the specific problems I'll work on.
+I choose my brushes carefully.
 I go through a lot of brushes.
 I'm harder on them now because I can't feel my hands as well.
-All of my brushes become worn down and, when the bristles are short, they become eraser brushes.
+All of my brushes become worn down and, when the bristles are short, they become eraser brushes for me.

 I paint in layers.
 I use fine sandpaper to smooth out the old layers and I add paint sparingly.
 Each painting has hundreds of layers.
 Each layer is a day's work.

-I use rags made from my old clothes and sheets.
+I use rags made from my old clothes and sheets for wiping and erasing paint.
 I like using my son's old clothes because it reminds me of when he was little.
-I use the sheets I had when I lived in Paris many years ago and I am reminded of my time there.
+I still use rags from the sheets I had when I lived in Paris many years ago.
+I like the reminder.

 I work fresh paint onto my palette from the tube.
 This takes longer than it used to.
 I have lost feeling in my fingers.
 I have lost strength in my hands.
 I can't feel the cap.
-It is more challenging now to squeeze the thick oil paint through the opening.
+It is more challenging now to squeeze paint through the opening of the tube.
+Everything goes slowly.

 Janice L. Moore 2017